carbon-language/carbon-lang/docs/design/generics/details.md

 [Carbon: Access to interface methods](https://docs.google.com/document/d/1u_i_s31OMI_apPur7WmVxcYq6MUXsG3oCiKwH893GRI/edit?usp=sharing&resourcekey=0-0lzSNebBMtUBi4lStL825g).

-**Comparison with other languages:** This `&` operation on interfaces works very similarly to Rust, with the main difference being how you [qualify names when there is a conflict](https://doc.rust-lang.org/rust-by-example/trait/disambiguating.html).
+**Comparison with other languages:** This `&` operation on interfaces works very similarly to Rust's `+` operation, with the main difference being how you [qualify names when there is a conflict](https://doc.rust-lang.org/rust-by-example/trait/disambiguating.html).

 ## Interface requiring other interfaces